Drain Field Repair in Maine: Why Soil and Site Conditions Matter

 The drain field, also called a leach field, is the part of the septic system where treated wastewater is dispersed into the soil.
-It consists of perforated pipes buried in gravel-filled trenches that allow liquid to filter through the ground.
+In Maine, drain field performance can depend heavily on soil depth, groundwater, ledge, slope, seasonal wetness, and whether the property is a year-round home, lake camp, or seasonal cabin.

 Signs of Drain Field Problems